viltgroup/minium-training/minium-cucumber.md

 ```

-### TIPS
+### Best practices

-- Create a folder `data` in your project and put theres your external resources.
+- Create a folder `data` in your project and put there your files with the external data.

 - Try not to load files with hardcoded paths from your machine.
 Because this way it will work only in your machine.
+Use a file relative to your Minium project like "data/data-table.csv" and not a path like "C:/Users/joe/minium/ata-table.csv".

 - Make sure that the format of the external file where the data will be loaded
 is the same of the feature.

+You can view some examples of this feature in  [https://github.com/viltgroup/minium-mail-e2e-tests/tree/master/src/test/resources/features](https://github.com/viltgroup/minium-mail-e2e-tests/tree/master/src/test/resources/features)

 ### Supported formats
-- .csv
-- .xls
+- CSV
-- .xlsx
+- Excel
 ---

 You can check the complete source code in [https://github.com/viltgroup/minium-mail-e2e-tests](https://github.com/viltgroup/minium-mail-e2e-tests)